 CALL IF YOU HAVE UNPAID WAGES OR OVERTIME

 All workers should be fairly compensated and paid on time for the labor and services they provide.
 California’s wage and hour laws ensure these protections for workers.
 If you are not being paid the overtime wages you worked for, or if your employer is unfairly deducting wages from your paycheck, then speak with a labor laws attorney at Pimentel Law.
-One of our leading unpaid wages lawyers in Los Angeles can help you recover your owed wages and hold your employer liable for additional penalties, interest, and attorney’s fees for their unlawful practices.
+Our Unpaid wages lawyer in Los Angeles can help you recover your owed wages and hold your employer liable for additional penalties, interest, and attorney’s fees for their unlawful practices.

-Pimentel Law provides quality counsel to employees seeking compensation for the following based on California wage and hour laws:
+Our unpaid overtime lawyers at Pimentel Law provide quality counsel to employees seeking compensation for the following based on California wage and hour laws:

 - Unpaid overtime